-End users will often be able to learn from each other and provide valuable feedback to the system administrators and key PMO personnel about common issues and needs.
+End users often will be able to learn from each other and provide valuable feedback to the system administrators and key PMO personnel about common issues and needs.
 An easy way to capture this information is to provide for brown-bag lunch training sessions.

 Build a safe and friendly community around the new PPM solution.
 Very often new systems die before they generate any real value due to unresolved issues, data reentry and rework, and puzzling situations that no one seems to know how to resolve.
-Have a regular communications meeting about new capabilities and changes, so that the end users are not surprised with new things that are coming at them.
-This also provides a one stop shop for vetting issues encountered by end users and will lessen the chance of ad hoc and disjointed fixes (kludges) being implemented.
+Have a regular communications meeting about new capabilities and changes, so that end users are not surprised with new things that are coming at them.
+Such meetings also provide one-stop shops for vetting issues encountered by end users and will lessen the chance of ad hoc and disjointed fixes (kludges) being implemented.

 Reward teams for successes.
-All too often we single out individuals for their efforts, instead of sharing the tribal wins.
-This can result in too many Level 0 heroics and hold the organizational maturity back.
-There is also the risk that these people move on, taking the valuable how-to knowledge with them when they leave.
+All too often we single out individuals for their efforts instead of sharing tribal wins.
+This can result in too many Level 0 heroics and hold back organizational maturity.
+There is also the risk that these people move on, taking valuable how-to knowledge with them when they leave.

 Important Concepts Covered in This Chapter

 It’s not just about the technology, the processes, or the people; it is all about ensuring that we have the best possible impact on the business.
-Therefore we must address PPM from a business perspective.
+Therefore, we must address PPM from a business perspective.

 Business leaders are now seeking information and knowledge management, BI, and analytic capabilities that are far beyond the current capabilities of their IT infrastructure.
-With the recent downturn in the economy, businesses are also being forced into reevaluating their current investments in IT, methods, and processes with which they will run their business in the coming decade.
+With the recent downturn in the economy, businesses are also being forced to reevaluate their current investments in IT, methods, and processes with which they will run their business in the coming decade.
 Information workers across the board are being asked to take on more and make do with a lot less.

 These are only a couple of the key factors driving the need for better integrated work and resource management solutions.
-An ever increasing competitive landscape, along with the associated time-to-market considerations are also driving the need for better end-to-end information and knowledge management.
+An ever-increasing competitive landscape and the associated time-to-market considerations are also driving the need for better end-to-end information and knowledge management.

-With the addition of the SharePoint Server 2010 platform, integration and collaboration have been extended from within a single tool, to an integral piece that is easily accessed throughout the organization.
-This portal for information and document collection creates organizational assets that will benefit at all levels of PPM, but also aid in an organization’s growth and development.
+With the addition of the SharePoint Server 2010 platform, integration and collaboration have been extended from within a single tool to an integral piece that is easily accessed throughout the organization.
+This portal for information and document collection creates organizational assets that will benefit at all levels of PPM but also aid in an organization’s growth and development.

 Microsoft Project 2010, built on SharePoint 2010, introduces a new level of PPM technology to organizations and business users that far surpasses anything on the market today.
 In one connected package that keeps business at the core, Project 2010 enables efficient project execution and measurable ROI that will drive business forward on a strong platform into the next decade.